Canadiens 7, Maple Leafs 5

 TOR GOAL – 14:35 – Hammarstrom (Weir, Turnbull)

 MTL PEN – 14:58 – Savard, hooking

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Don Awrey, Pierre Bouchard, Guy Lapointe, Jim Roberts, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Peter Mahovlich, Doug Risebrough, Steve Shutt, Mario Tremblay, Murray Wilson.

 TOR – Goaltenders: Gord McRae, Wayne Thomas.
 Defence: Claire Alexander, Brian Glennie, Greg Hubick, Borje Salming, Rod Seiling, Ian Turnbull.
-Forwards: Pat Boutette, George Ferguson, Scott Garland, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Errol Thompson, Jack Valiquette, Stan Weir, Tiger Williams.
+Forwards: Pat Boutette, George Ferguson, Scott Garland, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Errol Thompson, Jack Valiquette, Stan Weir, Dave Williams.